blamster19/blamster19.github.io/about.markdown

 # What are you doing now?

-I'm working on my bachelor's, but in the meantime I plan on writing something here if I manage to.
+I'm working on my master's, but in the meantime I plan on writing something here if I manage to.

 # What is your rig?

 * hardware: ThinkPad E15 Gen 2 AMD
 * specs: AMD Ryzen 5 4500U, ~23 GiB RAM
-* software: Debian GNU/Linux 12 (bookworm) x86_64; GNOME Wayland
+* software: Debian GNU/Linux 13 (trixie) x86_64; GNOME Wayland